-- Placement tests are available on a walk-in basis, no appointment is necessary.
+- Assessment tests are available on a walk-in basis, no appointment is necessary.
 Assessment testing is offered Monday - Thursday from 9:00a.m. - 3:00p.m.; ESOL testing is offered by appointment.
-The Assessment schedule is accessible online (download at right-see IMPORTANT DOCUMENTS) or in the Assessment Office, K2-108, Admissions Department, K1-207 or the Counseling Department, K1-203.
+The Assessment schedule is accessible online (download at right-see Important Documents) or in the Assessment Office, K2-108.

 - Prepare!
 Prepare!
 Prepare!
 Doing poorly on test(s) can add additional courses and cost to your college plan.
-Test samples may be found in the "Important Documents" section at the right hand sidebar.
+Test samples may be found under the "Important Documents" section.

 - Tests are not timed.
-You should allow at least 1 hour for either the English or Math assessment, 2 hours for both.
-No calculators, dictionaries or electronic devices are allowed during testing.
-Scratch paper will be provided by your test proctor.
+You should allow at least two hours for assessment testing.
+No materials are allowed while testing, i.e., calculators, cell phones, dictionaries or electronic devices, etc. Scratch paper will be provided by your test proctor.

 - Upon completion of your test(s) you will be given a copy of your placement scores.
-Your scores will be posted within 2 business days.
-You may also “View Your Placement Levels” on Reg-E.
+Your scores will be posted within 2 business days to your student records.
+You may also “view your placement levels” on Reg-E.

 ESOL - English for Speakers of Other Languages

 - ESOL assessment is offered by appointment.

-- Test samples may be found online at: http://sdmiramar.edu/students/admissions/assessment
+- Test samples may be found under Important Documents.

 - The Assessment schedule for ESOL testing is accessible online (please refer to Important Documents).
 You may schedule your appointment in person or by phone at the Assessment Office (619) 388-7379, K2-108 (We are located in the Student Resource and Welcome Center).

 - Testing accommodations is available to students with disabilities.
 For assistance, please contact the Disability Support Programs and Services (DSPS)Office at: (619) 388.7312